mendix/docs/howto40/connect-a-basic-report-to-a-data-set.md

 ---
 ## Description

 This section describes how to connect a basic report in a report pane to a data set.
-The related reference guide article can be found [here](https://world.mendix.com/pages/releaseview.action?pageId=12387630).

 ## Instructions